-- 1. Tighten the mounting bolts alternately but do not fully tighten them at this point. - Indicate the OD of the chuck body and adjust the runout to within .0002" (0.005mm) TIR. - 3.
+- 1. Secure the chuck to the mounting plate by tightening the mounting bolts alternately, but do not fully tighten them at this point. - 2.
+Indicate the OD of the chuck body and adjust the runout to within .0002" (0.005mm) TIR. - 3.
 After the runout of the chuck's OD has been adjusted, tighten the mounting bolts to the torque specifications given in Section 4.0.